Atrociously/stilts/book/src/extension_traits.md

 - `lowercase` Changes the output of the type to all lowercase.
 - `uppercase` Changes the output of the type to all uppercase.

-> **Warning** Only use the `safe` function on data that is verifiably html safe.
+> **Warning** Only use the `safe` function on data that is verifiably HTML safe.
 > Not following this rule opens you up to [XSS](https://owasp.org/www-community/attacks/xss/) attacks!
-> Anything involving user input is an example of where you want to be very careful using `safe`
+> Anything involving user input is an example of where you want to be very careful using `safe`.

 ## SerializeExt
 ---

-This only provides one function and it is implemented on any type which implements [serde](https://github.com/serde-rs/serde) [`Serialize`](https://docs.rs/serde/latest/serde/trait.Serialize.html).
+This only provides one function, and it is implemented on any type which implements [serde](https://github.com/serde-rs/serde) [`Serialize`](https://docs.rs/serde/latest/serde/trait.Serialize.html).
 It adds the `json` function which converts the type into a [JSON](https://en.wikipedia.org/wiki/JSON) string.
 This is most useful for adding data to a javascript script inside the template.